Dark matter as the source of neutrino mass: theory overview and experimental prospects: Revamped scotogenic model

 If kinematically allowed, all new particles present in the model can contribute to the widths of the Higgs, Z and W bosons, which are precisely measured in experiments.
 Therefore, the model parameters must obey the updated constraint: $Br\,(h\to \text{BSM}\, +\text{BSM})\lsim 10.7\%$ ~\cite{ATLAS:2023tkt}, $\Gamma\,(Z\to \text{BSM}\, +\text{BSM})\lsim 5$ MeV ($\sim2\sigma$) \cite{ParticleDataGroup:2024cfk}, $\Gamma\,(W\to \text{BSM}\, +\text{BSM})\lsim 90$ MeV ($\sim2\sigma$) \cite{ParticleDataGroup:2024cfk}, where BSM generically denotes the new particles present.\\

-$\bullet$ \textbf{Dark-matter constraints:} The first constraint is the precise relic density measurement by the Planck collaboration~\cite{Planck:2018vyg} : $\Omega h^2 = 0.120\pm 0.001.$ In addition, many searches have been made for nuclear recoils caused by DM scattering.
+$\bullet$ \textbf{Dark-matter constraints:} The first constraint is set by the precise relic density measurement by the Planck collaboration~\cite{Planck:2018vyg} : $\Omega h^2 = 0.120\pm 0.001.$ In addition, many searches have been made for nuclear recoils caused by DM scattering.
 They lead to limits on the spin-independent dark-matter-nucleon scattering cross-section from various experiments and different dark-matter mass ranges.
-The most stringent constraints come from DarkSide-50 \cite{DarkSide-50:2023fcw} in the mass range 0.1 GeV to 4 GeV, XENON1T $^8$B \cite{XENON:2020gfr} and PandaX-4T $^8$B \cite{PandaX:2022aac} in the window of 4 GeV to 10 GeV, and LZ \cite{LZ:2022lsv} in the range from 10 GeV to 10 TeV.
-Note that nuclear recoil arising from ``coherent neutrino-nucleus scattering'' acts as background for the direct detection experiments, the so-called neutrino floor~\cite{Billard:2021uyg,OHare:2021utq}.
+The most stringent constraints below 2.5 GeV and in the window from 2.5 GeV to 5 GeV come from DarkSide-50 \cite{DarkSide-50:2022qzh} and the recent PandaX-4T results \cite{PandaX:2025rrz}, respectively.
+In the window from 5 GeV to 9 GeV we have XENONnT \cite{XENON:2024hup} and LZ \cite{LZ:2025igz}, while LZ \cite{LZ:2024zvo} again comes in for the range from 9 GeV to 10 TeV.
+Note that nuclear recoil arising from ``coherent neutrino-nucleus scattering'' acts as background for the direct detection experiments, the so-called neutrino floor~\cite{Billard:2013qya}.